-- They have tiny hairs on their tongues to help them lap up nectar, similar to cats.
+Hummingbirds have tiny hairs on the tips of their tongues to help them lap up nectar similar to a cat.

-- A hummingbird's bill is longer in proportion to its body compared to other birds.
+A hummingbird's bill is longer in proportion to its body, as compared to other birds.

-- Hummingbirds have no sense of smell, but can hear much better than humans.
+Hummingbirds have no sense of smell, but can hear better than humans.